DinoHub-SubT/dsta_deploy/README.md

   - If you plan on running on Azure, you will access to the `SubT` Azure resource.
       - Please notify the maintainer for creating user accounts.

+**7. Localhost disk space requirement**

+  - The deploy repo can become large in size.
+Please have at least 30 GB available on your localhost.

 ## SSH Keys

 **Bitbucket SSH Keys**